Welcome to the sleep clinic at Birmingham Heartlands Hospital

-The clinic looks after all sleep disorders, primarily obstructive sleep apnoea (OSA) but also specialises in narcolepsy, sleep behaviour disorder such as sleepwalking and "things that go bump in the night", restless legs and leg movements, insomnia (although it lacks the clinical psychologist input - it has close links elsewhere).
-The clinic runs an active research program improving the wellbeing of all those with sleep problems.
+The Clinic runs an active research program to improve the wellbeing of all those with sleep problems.
 Therefore we may ask if you are willing to provide information about yourself that may assist us in clinical trials and enhance better therapies for the future.
-All data are kept confidentially and are under the supervision of local ethics committees
+All data are of course kept confidentially and trials are run with the approval of local ethics committees.

 Birmingham Heartlands is a teaching hospital and there will often be medical students attending the Clinic.
 You will always be asked whether you mind having students observing during your consultation, and whilst we are very grateful for your support in helping educate future generations of doctors we fully understand if you choose that they should not be present.